Preparations for Quantum Computing in Hadron Physics

 \section{Gauge fixing}

 The gauge redundancy in Yang-Mills theory or Chromodynamics forces one to select a gauge when fixing the physical states in any Hamiltonian formulation.
-First and foremost we discuss equal--time quantization in subsection~\ref{subsec:Weyl}.
-Then we turn to light--front quantization in subsection~\ref{subsec:lightfront}.
+First and foremost we discuss equal--time quantisation in subsection~\ref{subsec:Weyl}.
+Then we turn to light--front quantisation in subsection~\ref{subsec:lightfront}.

 With a bird's eye view, unless one fixes Coulomb gauge which is a complete gauge fixing with an entirely physical Fock space but a convoluted Hamiltonian necessitating approximation~\cite{Szczepaniak:2001rg,Reinhardt:2017pyr,Cotanch:2010bq,Llanes-Estrada:2000cdq}, the computer will often be approximating a redundant Fock space on which Gauss's law needs to be employed to project over a physical instance.
-The later evolution with the gauge-invariant Hamiltonian should in principle remain within that projection, but truncation and creeping random errors can produce wavefunction components which are redundant gauge copies or worse; a proposal which we find interesting to ameliorate this gauge drift has been put forward by Ball and Cohen~\cite{Ball:2024xmw}, and it is to repeatedly project the gauge at short time intervals, and exploit the quantum Zeno effect that blocks the evolution of the measured observable.
+The latter evolution with the gauge-invariant Hamiltonian should in principle remain within that projection, but truncation and creeping random errors can produce wavefunction components which are redundant gauge copies or worse; a proposal which we find interesting to ameliorate this gauge drift has been put forward by Ball and Cohen~\cite{Ball:2024xmw}, and it is to repeatedly project the gauge at short time intervals, and exploit the quantum Zeno effect that blocks the evolution of the measured observable.